Regular colored graphs of positive degree: Exact enumeration

-In view of Proposition~\ref{prop:scheme}, in order to enumerate cores in terms of schemes, we will need four chain generating series, depending on whether the chain is broken or not, and whether its external edges have identical color or not.
-Recall that a proper chain has at least 4 internal vertices. \begin{description} \item[Unbroken chains] Let us fix two colors $i\neq j$.
-There is exactly one $(i,j)$-unbroken chain with $2k$ vertices, for $k\geq1$, so their generating function $C(u)$ with respect to the number of $(D-1)$-dipoles, and the generating function $C^+(u)$ of the proper ones are
+In view of Theorem~\ref{thm:scheme}, in order to enumerate cores in terms of reduced schemes, we will need several proper chain generating series, depending on whether the chain is broken or not, on whether its external edges have identical color or not and on whether its white squares are both on the top or not.
+Recall that a proper chain has at least 4 internal vertices.

-External edges have different colors if the number of dipoles is odd, equal colors if it is even: the generating functions for $(i,j)$-unbroken proper chains with left extremity of color $i$ and right extremity of color $j$, or $i$, are thus respectively:
+\begin{description} \item[\it Arbitrary chains] Let us fix one color $c_1$.
+A non-empty chain with external colors $(c_1,c_1)$ (which is necessarily proper) consists of a non-empty chain not reusing color $c_1$ followed by a $(D-1)$-dipole with right external color $c_1$ and a possibly empty chain with external colors $(c_1,c_1)$:

-\item[Arbitrary chains] Let us fix one color $i$.
-The generating function of arbitrary non-empty, and arbitrary proper chains of dipoles with left external color $i$ are
+Now fix a second color $c_2\neq c_1$.
+A proper chain with external colors $(c_1,c_2)$ is either a dipole with external colors $(c_1,c_2)$ followed by a non empty chain with equal external colors $(c_2,c_2)$, or a dipole with external colors $(c_1,c'), c' \neq c_2$ followed by either a dipole or a non empty chain with external colors $(c',c_2)$:

-A non-empty chain with external colors $(i,i)$ consists of a non-empty chain not reusing color $i$ followed by a $(D-1)$-dipole with right external color $i$ and a possibly empty chain with external colors $(i,i)$:
+The chains with an even number of dipoles correspond to the even powers of $u$, while the ones with an odd number of dipoles to the odd powers of $u$, hence:

-Now fix moreover a second color $j\neq i$.
-A non-empty chain with external colors $(i,j)$, $i\neq j$ is an arbitrary non-empty chain which has not equal external colors:
+\item[\it Unbroken chains] Let us fix two colors $c_1\neq c_2$.
+There is exactly one $(c_1,c_2)$-unbroken chain with $2k$ vertices, for $k\geq1$, so that the generating function of proper unbroken chains with respect to the number of black vertices, is $ U(u)= u^2 / (1-u)$.
+The half-edges have different colors if the number of dipoles is odd, and equal colors if it is even, hence the generating function for the two kinds of proper unbroken chains are: